Remember making peanut butter cookies when you were little?

 A few tips on this allergy-friendly recipe:

-If you can’t do peanut butter, perhaps try these with your safe peanut butter alternative!
+If you can’t do peanut butter, try these with your safe peanut butter alternative!

 1/2 cup white sugar, extra sugar for rolling